hippopotamus/hippopotamus2.github.io/_posts/2015-4-7-canvas-game.markdown

 date: 2015-04-07
 ---

 I was reading about HTML5 canvas.
 Seems pretty cool.
 I followed one of the tutorials and made a shitty little game.
 I added a little bit of functionality to it.
 Hopefully I'll get some more time to play with it.
 This was fun.
+Click on the game window to freeze/unfreeze scrolling.
 <style>
   #canvas {
     display: block;